Doctors Note Logo

 The Senior Sleep Gap: Why Your Body Clock Shifts Earlier as You Age

-As you age, your body clock naturally shifts earlier due to circadian changes like reduced and earlier melatonin release, greater sensitivity to morning light, lighter and more fragmented sleep, and a weaker rhythm shaped by lifestyle.
-This shift is common and usually normal, though it can be disruptive for some people.
-There are several factors to consider and practical ways to help, plus signs that warrant medical evaluation; for the specific strategies and red flags that could shape your next healthcare steps, see below.
+As you age, your internal body clock naturally shifts earlier.
+This is driven by circadian changes such as reduced and earlier melatonin release, increased sensitivity to morning light, lighter and more fragmented sleep, and a weaker rhythm influenced by lifestyle habits.
+This shift is common and usually normal, though it can feel disruptive.

 answer background